-This paper provides some thoughts and evidence relevant to these questions.
-We first investigate why brains pre-set neuronal connection polarities by assessing what we gain through setting weight polarity a priori (Sec 2-4).
-We discuss in theory the trade-off between representation capacity and learning speed when weight polarity is fixed for networks.
-We then propose an SGD-based polarity-fixed learning algorithm: Freeze-SGD.
-We experimentally show that if the weight polarities are adequately set a priori, then networks can learn with less time and data (simulated task (Sec 2) + two image classification tasks (Sec 3)).
-We call a network with fixed polarity Frozen-Net, and we discuss how the quality of the polarity configuration affects a DNN's learning efficiency (Sufficient-Polarity vs. RAND-Polarity).
-We further find transferring and fixing polarities is even superior to transferring weights (Sec 4).
+This paper provides some thoughts and evidence in applying these two design principles to DNNs.
+We first discuss the trade-off between representation capacity and learning speed when weight polarity is fixed for networks (Section 2).
+We experimentally show that if the weight polarities are adequately set a priori, then networks can learn with less time and data (simulated task (Section 2) + two image classification tasks (Section 3)).
+We also discuss how the quality of the polarity configuration affects a DNN's learning efficiency (Section 2-3).
+We further find transferring + fixing polarities is even superior to transferring weights (Section 4).
 Our results point to an unexplored direction in the machine learning community: polarity, not weight, may be the more effective and compressed medium for transferring knowledge between networks.
-To complete our discussion, we further discuss what we lose when weight polarities are set a priori (Sec 5).
-Frozen-Nets have reduced representation capacity; therefore, a randomly configured network may not even have the capacity to represent a simple problem such as XOR (Def 2.2).
-We theoretically prove and experimentally show that if the polarities are set randomly, the probability of a single-hidden-layer network learning XOR increases exponentially as a function of its size (i.e., number of hidden units).
-We also experimentally show that a sufficiently sized network, even when its polarities are randomly picked, can learn with less time and data than an equally sized network without fixed polarities.
+To complete our discussion, we further discuss what we may lose when weight polarities are set a priori (Section 5).

-By discussing both the advantages and disadvantages of fixing weight polarity, we provide some insights on how to make AI more statistically and computationally efficient; we also show polarity pattern is an effective medium for transferring knowledge.
+By discussing both the advantages and disadvantages of setting polarity a priori, we provide some insights on how to make AI more statistically and computationally efficient.